regstrtn/text-parsing/README.md

 1. One lex file (extension .l) - This file will have regular expressions to extract email addresses, html tags etc.
 2. One yacc file (extension .y)- This file will have grammar rules which will help us de-construct the html page into blocks: contact information, publications, research scholars etc.

-The lex and yacc tools will then take these files as input and will automatically generate C code.
+The lex and yacc tools will then take these files as input and will automatically generate C files.
 Commands:

 1. lex lexfile.l
 2. yacc -d parsefile.y (Don't omit the -d flag)

-Then compile the generated C files.
+You will see new C files in the same folder.
+Compile these generated C files.
 You might need to use some libraries while compiling (similar to -lpthread, -lm etc.)

 __In summary, when building a general a lex/yacc application, the general process is:__